 Right.
 Let’s get real.
 Sometimes it’s just not that cool to know that the school you are going to is also a company — I mean someone making money out of your education, it doesn’t quite fit right.
 UWC is a really interesting and valuable experience almost exactly because they are not looking to extort you; the schools are all not-for-profit and they give out scholarships to students who can’t afford to attend.
-They are socially, ethically and environmentally responsible and a promote a sustainable lifestyle.
+They are socially, ethically and environmentally responsible and promote a sustainable lifestyle.

 Academic track record

 Though UWC teaches much more than just how to get into university and how to succeed in the IB, UWC schools are also very academically strong.
-United World College is one of the largest providers of an IB education worldwide and has been teaching the IB since its inception in 1962.
-UWC has strong connections with the IB, sharing a mission to create peace through education, and UWC Mahindra college is known to be on the edge of the mission, exploring new courses which have fed into the IB over the years.
+United World College is one of the largest providers of IB education worldwide and has been teaching the IB since its inception in 1962.
+UWC has strong connections with the IB, sharing a mission to create peace through education, and UWC Mahindra College is known to be on the edge of the mission, exploring new courses which have fed into the IB over the years.

 Strong alumni network

 The world is your oyster.
 No really.
 There are so many ex-UWC students, all of whom end up all over the world!
-Its likely that whatever university of job you end up at you will see people you know from school — or even people you don’t know from other UWCs!
+It’s likely that whatever university or job you end up at you will see people you know from school — or even people you don’t know from other UWCs!
 The UWC experience is so unique that whenever you meet another ex-UWC student you immediately connect through the shared experience, no matter if one of you was in Japan and the other in Costa Rica!